ckotte/jobber-cron/README.md

 * MAIL_SERVER_PORT: The mail server port.
 * MAIL_ADDRESS: The email address used to login and send emails.
 * MAIL_PASSWORD: The password used to login.
+* MAIL_FROM_NAME: Specify the name in the from field.
+Values: any text or `hostname` to use the hostname variable.
+Default is `jobber`.

 Note: TLS is enabled by default and cannot be disabled.